 How to Become a Teacher in California

-Complete Your Education Requirements for Teaching in California
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in California

 Complete a Teacher Preparation Program